-25 Cooling Products for People Who Are Always Hot - E!
+20 Cooling Products for People Who Are Always Hot: Neck Fans, Mattress Toppers & More - E!
 Online

 Simple Modern Insulated Tumbler Cup with Straw Lid and Flip Lid

 Keep your drink cool for hours with these insulated tumbler cups.
-They have 51,500+ 5-star Amazon reviews.
+Olivia Culpo, Hannah Brown, and Paige DeSorbo have recommended these tumblers.

 Mission Cooling Bucket Hat

 This hat has strategically placed panels, which function as cooling zones.
 Wet the interior band with water, wring it out, wave the hat, and this hat will keep you cool for hours.
-It comes in eight colors and it has 8,600+ 5-star Amazon reviews.

 MISSION Cooling Performance Hat

 Here's another hat that will keep you cool all day long.
 Get the hat wet, wring it out, and shake it out to activate the hat's cooling mechanism.

-There are four colors to choose from.
-This hat has 7,800+ 5-star Amazon reviews.
+There are 8 colors to choose from.
+This hat has 8,300+ 5-star Amazon reviews.

 NEWGO Cold Eye Mask

-Pop this gel eye mask in the fridge or freezer for a refreshing, cool experience.
-This mask comes in eight colors and it has 15,700+ 5-star Amazon reviews.
+Pop this gel eye mask in the fridge or freezer for a refreshing, cool experience. .

+This cooling eye mask comes in eight colors and it has 19.900+ 5-star Amazon reviews

 Still shopping?
 Get a refreshing night's sleep when you wear these cooling pajamas.